 Floodplains often contain wetlands and other areas vital to a diverse and healthy ecosystem.
 By making wise land use decisions in the development and management of floodplains, beneficial functions are protected and negative impacts to the quality of the environment are reduced.
-Pooler has updated its Floodplain Protection Ordinance to begin addressing sea level rise and the natural migration of waters along the coast; however, more attention must be given, and measures must be enacted in the near future to allow for further protection of the coastal community from rising waters due to changes in the environment.
+Both Chatham County and the City of Savannah have updated their Floodplain Protection Ordinance to begin addressing sea level rise and the natural migration of waters along the coast; however, more attention must be given, and measures must be enacted in the near future to allow for further protection of the coastal community from rising waters due to changes in the environment.